Health literacy: Patient safety and outcomes

 The mismatch between a clinician's communication of content and a patient's ability to understand that content can lead to medication errors and adverse medical outcomes.
 Health literacy skills are not only a problem in the general population.
 Health care professionals (doctors, nurses, public health workers) can also have poor health literacy skills, such as a reduced ability to clearly explain health issues to patients and the public.

 In addition to tailoring the content of what health professionals communicate to their patients, a well arranged layout, pertinent illustrations, and intuitive format of written materials can improve the usability of health care literature.
 This in turn can help in effective communication between healthcare providers and their patients.

 Outcomes of low levels of health literacy also include relative expenditures on health services.
 Because individuals with low health literacy are more likely to have adverse health statuses, their use of health services is also increased.
 This trend is compounded by other risk factors of low health literacy, including poverty.
 Homelessness and housing insecurity can hinder good health and recovery in attempts to better health circumstances, causing the exacerbation of poor health conditions.
 In these cases, a variety of health services may be used repeatedly as health issues are prolonged.
 Thus overall expenditures on health services is greater among populations with low health literacy and poor health.
 These costs may be left to individuals and families to pay which may further burden health conditions, or the costs may be left to a variety of institutions which in turn has broader implications for government funding and health care systems.

-A review of studies that focused on health literacy and its associated costs concluded that low levels of health literacy is responsible for 3–5% of healthcare cost—approximately $143 to 7,798 per individual within the healthcare system.
-For example, studies have shown that the increased prevalence of poor health and low health literacy has resulted in a greater use of emergency services by homeless individuals.
-A study conducted in San Francisco showed that "72% of the total cost of emergency services may be attributed to the top 13% of homeless users".
-In this way, low health literacy produces financial outcomes as well as those of health.
+Low levels of health literacy is responsible for 3–5% of healthcare cost—approximately $143 to 7,798 per individual within the healthcare system.